-Capstone is the final course in Psychology, it “caps” the major.
-The course is offered in the Fall and Spring semesters only.
-It is to be taken during the last semester at the university.
-If there are a few classes left (usually free electives), then Capstone may be taken in Spring and graduation may occur in summer.
+Capstone is the final course in Psychology – it “caps” the major.
+Students pursuing their B.A. in Psychology will take this course during their last semester.
+If there are a few classes left (usually free electives), then Capstone may be taken in the Spring and graduation may occur in summer.

-All these assignments are then integrated into an online portfolio – an ePortfolio created in Wix, that spotlights the knowledge and skills you’ve acquired while in the psychology major, and new knowledge and skills you acquire during this course.
+All these assignments are then integrated into an online portfolio – an ePortfolio created in Wix that spotlights the knowledge and skills you’ve acquired while in the psychology major, and new knowledge and skills you acquired during this course.